Lisps6 MINUTE READ

 1 How old is the person with the lisp?

 When children first begin talking, often around the age of 2, lisps can start to become noticeable.
-While learning to make the /s/ sound clearly can occur anywhere between ages 3 and 8, it’s a good idea to start working on this sound before age 8.
-If a child is able to produce an /s/ sound that's close to correct, it's a safe bet that they're ready to begin practicing this sound.
+Kids can learn to make the /s/ sound clearly anytime between ages 3 and 8.
+However, it’s a good idea to start working on this sound before age 8.
+If a child is able to make an /s/ sound that's close to correct, it's a safe bet that they're ready to begin practicing this sound in speech therapy.

-Keep in mind that a lisp can be corrected in adults, too.
-It’s never too late for speech therapy!
+Remember that a lisp can be corrected in adults, too.
+It’s never too late!

 2 What type of lisp does the person have?

-Dentalized and interdental lisps are relatively common and normal for early language learners.
+Dentalized and interdental lisps are relatively common and normal in young children.
 Many children have this kind of lisp up to around 4½ years of age.
 Lateral and palatal lisps, however, do not occur as a normal part of speech development.

-Either way, it’s a good idea to consult with a speech-language pathologist, who can evaluate and identify the type of lisp that you or your child may be experiencing.
-They can provide a clinical recommendation on how best to remediate the lisp.
+Either way, it’s a good idea to talk with a speech therapist, who can evaluate and identify the type of lisp that you or your child may have.
+They can provide a clinical recommendation on how best to correct the lisp.

 3 Is the lisp affecting the person’s confidence or self-esteem?